Achintha9533/Pattern-Recognition/README.md

     **Important Note on PyTorch Installation Troubleshooting (macOS):**

-    If, during or after running `pip install -r requirements.txt`, you encounter an error like `OSError: dlopen(...libtorch_global_deps.dylib... no such file)` when trying to `import torch`, it indicates that the PyTorch installation in your virtual environment is corrupted or incomplete.
+    If, during or after running `pip install -r requirements.txt`, you encounter an `OSError: dlopen(...libtorch_global_deps.dylib... no such file)` when trying to `import torch`, it means the PyTorch installation in your virtual environment is corrupted or incomplete.
 This is a common issue, particularly on macOS.

     **To resolve this `OSError: dlopen` problem:**